minoseigenheer/SWD-over-USB-C/README.md

  They are available for a few dollars from china.
  https://nl.aliexpress.com/w/wholesale-ST%2525252dlink-V2.html

- > <b>Maybe somone will make a clone ST-Link which combines the official features (SWO traces, MCU voltage detection...) with 5V power supply and directly has a male USB-C on the other side for SWD over USB-C. </b>
+ > <b>Maybe somone will make a clone ST-Link which combines the official features (SWO traces, MCU voltage detection...) with 5V power supply from the USB host and directly has a male USB-C on the other side for SWD over USB-C. </b>

  ## USB-C to SWD connector board
  <img src="images/SWD over USB-C top render.png" width="600" alt="SWD over USB-C connector"/>